Tanz0rz/haxe-fmod/docs/guides/components.md

 ## Bank loader

 The bank loader loads a set of banks through the refcounted registry and reports when all of them are ready.
 File names resolve against the configured bank folder.
 The loader calls `onLoaded` exactly once when every bank is loaded.
 It calls `onError` exactly once if any bank settles in an error state.
 A missing file or a failed fetch on HTML5 causes that.
+It also calls `onError` once when FMOD refused to initialize, since the banks never load then.
 The `loaded` property mirrors `onLoaded`.
 Loading is asynchronous by default, and `async = false` loads synchronously on native targets.

 === "HaxeFlixel"